Current Research Associates

 MA, MSc, PhD

-I have research interests in the potential of democratic innovations to contribute to more trusted and effective policy in challenging areas such as the climate emergency and health inequalities, and to improve social cohesion.
-My recent British Academy Innovation Fellowship, Citizens’ Voices Making Change, explored ways to increase the impact and legacy of citizens’ assemblies.
+Alison's research interests lie in the potential of democratic innovations to contribute to more trusted and effective policy in challenging areas such as the climate emergency and health inequalities, and to improve social cohesion.
+Her British Academy Innovation Fellowship, Citizens’ Voices Making Change, explored ways to increase the impact and legacy of citizens’ assemblies.
 Citizens’ assemblies and citizens’ juries are forms of deliberative democracy that bring together a group of people selected by civic lottery to exchange information and ideas through inclusive, respectful conversations, then agree on ways forward.
-Prior to that I worked with colleagues from the GCHU to organise and deliver Street Voice, a citizens’ jury to find common ground on solutions to the impact of travel on health and climate change.
+Prior to that she worked with colleagues from the GCHU to organise and deliver Street Voice, a citizens’ jury to find common ground on solutions to the impact of travel on health and climate change.

 Emeritus Professor Timothy Dixon